Howard Gardner: Achievements and awards

-In 1981 Gardner was the recipient of a MacArthur Prize Fellowship.
-In 1990 he became the first American to receive the University of Louisville Grawemeyer Award in Education.
+In 1981, Gardner was the recipient of a MacArthur Prize Fellowship.
+In 1990, he received the University of Louisville Grawemeyer Award in Education.
 In 1985, The National Psychology Awards for Excellence in the Media, awarded Gardner The Book Award for Frames of Mind: The Theory of Multiple Intelligences.
 In 1987, he received the William James Award from the American Psychological Association.
 SUNY Plattsburgh inducted Gardner selected Gardner for honoris causa membership in Omicron Delta Kappa in 1998.
 In 1999, Gardner received the Golden Plate Award of the American Academy of Achievement.
 In 2000 he received a fellowship from the John S. Guggenheim Memorial Foundation.
 Four years later he was named an Honorary Professor at East China Normal University in Shanghai.
 In the years 2005 and 2008 he was selected by Foreign Policy and Prospect magazines as one of the top 100 most influential public intellectuals in the world.
 In 2011, he won the Prince of Asturias Award in Social Sciences for his development of multiple intelligences theory.
 In 2015, he received the Brock International Prize in Education.
 In 2020, Gardner received the Distinguished Contributions to Research in Education Award from the American Education Research Association.

 He has received honorary degrees from 31 colleges and universities around the world, including institutions in Bulgaria, Canada, Chile, Greece, Hong Kong, Ireland, Israel, Italy, South Korea, and Spain.
 He is also a member of several honorary societies: American Academy of Arts and Sciences, American Philosophical Society, National Academy of Education, and the American Academy of Political and Social Science.

+Association with child sex offender Jeffrey Epstein

+Gardner had a correspondence with child sex offender Jeffrey Epstein.
+He first met Epstein at a dinner party in the 1990s.
+Epstein subsequently supported some of Gardner's research and linked him to other "thought leaders".
+After Epstein's arrest in 2006, Gardner told Epstein that he would not accept further funding from him, but he remained in touch until 2019.
+In October 2007, Gardner emailed Epstein in response to "a reading list and advice about offsprings".
+In that same email, Gardner advised Epstein, who was going to jail within a year, to "take a deep breath, take one day at a time, and you'll get through the coming period fine".
+In another email to Epstein, Gardner wrote: "As for the other, more personal question that you posed, that requires a longer conversation-whenever you'd like".
+According to Gardner, "[o]nce he had been arrested, I made it clear to him that I could no longer accept any funding but, as a friend and beneficiary of his philanthropy, I tried to be supportive...Of course, no one I knew (which included dozens of Harvard faculty) had any idea of the nature and extent of Epstein’s crimes, which only became clear in the following years."

 Personal life

 In 1982, Howard Gardner married Ellen Winner, Professor Emerita of Psychology at Boston College.
-They have one child, Benjamin.
-Gardner has three children from an earlier marriage: Kerith (1969), Jay (1971), and Andrew (1976); and five grandchildren: Oscar (2005), Agnes (2011), Olivia (2015), Faye Marguerite (2016), and August Pierre (2019).
+They have one child.
+Gardner has three children from an earlier marriage.

-Gardner loves to spend time with his family as well as to travel.